duktar210143/Ghumantey/README.md

 # Ghumantey
 TRAVEL MANAGEMENT SYSTEM
 AIM:
-i. bestow a simple user friendly application to book lodges, packages and covoyence of the end user's comfort.
+i. bestow a simple user friendly application to book lodges and covoyence of the end user's comfort.

 MEMBERS: